cloned2k16/RSA_DEBUNKED/README.md

 ### PRIME NUMBERS ARE PREDICTABLE ..

-how ? .. well ..
+how ? ..
+well ..
+this is a still secret right now, try to figure it out ..
+as soon as I can finish to write it down, will demonstrate it ..

 #### however, even more funny is that ..
-You can even get to any private key root,
+You can even get to any private key 'root numbers',
-even without using prime numbers,
+without using prime numbers,
 AT ALL ..

+basically, once finished with this algorithm,
+you may be able to find 2 factors
+of any arbitrary digits length product,
+without factorization AT ALL.